elliot-mb/custom-visualiser/README.md

 Using the EDM preset.

 ## How it works
-Surface-level overview of how the visualiser works.
+Overview of how the visualiser works.
 ![fft(2)](https://user-images.githubusercontent.com/45922387/128700034-1422ea53-bba1-42a3-90e3-cc2698ef1a4d.png)